As we say goodbye to 2020 and hello to 2021, it’s time once again consider whether a career change might be the best way to start the new year.

 Volunteering is a great way to gain some work experience and figure out whether this career is something you want to do.
 Step into different worlds, take wrong-turns, cross off dead-ends, and better understand where your interests lie.

 Maybe you trial a job and find out that it’s not for you.
 That’s okay.
 Now you have a better idea of what career you really want to do next.

 Connect with a provider that will put your first

 The biggest challenge of a career change is doing it alone.
 That’s where we come in – to guide you along the way.
 We know that self-reflection and finding work are hard.
-We’ve got 30 years practice making it easy.
+We’ve got over 30 years practice making it easy.

 Here at EPIC, we help people with disability, injury, mental health conditions and other health conditions prepare for, find, and maintain meaningful employment.
 When you connect with us, our career counselling can help you every step of the way – from discovering and researching career options, to applying for the right training and jobs.